orthanc-server/orthanc-setup-samples/docker/tls-with-nginx/README.md

 - once the study has been uploaded, send it to the `orthanc-b-https` remote modality.
 This transfer is performed over HTTPS.
 We have configured Orthanc A to recognize the certificates of Orthanc B.
 - connect to Orthanc B to verify it has been transmitted.
 - from Orthanc A, send the study to the `orthanc-c-dicom` remote modality.
 This transfer is performed over DICOM protocol.
 - connect to the Orthanc C interface and try to delete the patient.
-It shall be forbidden by nginx since we allow only the GET requests.
+It shall be forbidden by nginx since it allows only the GET requests.